whatmakeart/experiments-in-electronic-arts/content/modules/06-arduino-multitasking/6-02-arduino-state-machine/index.md

 ## New Code Constructs

-The code above uses an `enum` that allows the declaration of a new type of variable.
 Up until now we have used `int` for number variables and `long` for big number variables.
 Additional variable types include, `char` for characters in ASCII, `byte` for small numbers, `float` for 32 bit decimal numbers. [^3]

 <div class="responsive-table-markdown">